Oral Immunothereapy (OIT) FAQs

 Sure, we do Multi-food OIT with up to 4 foods.
 If you have been told you are allergic to more than 4 foods, you may wish to seek a 2nd opinion.
 Simply having a positive skin or blood test does not mean you are allergic.

 When it comes to tree nuts, rarely will you need more than cashew and walnut.
 These two ‘dominant nuts’ share allergenic proteins with other nuts.
 That means, once you are tolerating cashew and walnut, you will be protected against pistachio, pecan, hazelnut, and less common nuts.
 This is important because instead of having to eat a handful of 5-6 different nuts, you’ll only be eating 2-3 cashews and 1-2 walnuts.

-Prior to starting OIT, you will come to the office for a mini-challenge of five very dilute doses of food over a four hour visit.
-If all doses are well tolerated, you only have 12-15 weekly/biweekly buildup doses to go.
+Prior to starting OIT, you will come to the office for a mini-challenge of five very dilute doses of food over a four-hour visit.
+If all doses are well tolerated, you only have 12-15 weekly/biweekly buildup doses to go on the Traditional protocol or 7-8 monthly visits in the Sarasota protocol.
 On the other hand, if you do react to one of the challenge doses, you will back up one dose and then finish the remaining doses as part of the buildup phase.
 Once completed, you will be safely eating a small serving of the food you were previously allergic to on a daily basis.

 The dose is only increased in the office.
 Patients typically return every 1-2 weeks for the next updose.
 There is no maximum time between visits, as long as you stay on the home dosing of food once a day.

 We will ask you to return to the office after you’ve been on your maintenance dose for 1-3 months for a single dose challenge to three times your daily dose.